 My decluttering frenzy has moved to the pantry, spurned by another invasion of the dreaded pantry moth.
 I thought my supplies were well defended but those pantry moths can infiltrate a sealed jar easier than a spy passing through enemy lines.

-As I waged a strategic assault on my very full pantry, I noticed I had no less than seven types of rice: white, brown, aborio, basmati, medium grain (in both white and brown), wild black rice.
+As I waged a strategic assault on my very full pantry, I noticed I had no less than seven types of rice: white, brown, arborio, basmati, medium grain (in both white and brown), and wild black rice.

 90% of the time we eat white rice or brown and the constant attention means these rice types (and a couple of other varieties) are safe and un-infested.
 But those seldom used varieties lurking in the dark depths of the pantry were easy targets (despite the sealed jars) for the pantry moths to slip in unawares and colonise.
 Before I knew it, occupation was complete.

-My pantry was no longer well stocked, it was cluttered.
-Cluttered with rarely eaten foods now being happily consumed by moth.
+My pantry was no longer well-stocked; it was cluttered.
+Cluttered with rarely eaten foods now being happily consumed by the moths.

 I love this definition from Small Notebook about what makes a cluttered pantry.
 Point number 3 directly related to ours:

 When your pantry is full of food, but you look in there and decide “you have nothing to eat.”

 When your pantry is full of food that you would rather not eat as long as there are other choices available.

 When your pantry is full of food that is “good to have,” but your family doesn’t eat it, and you won’t use it in a normal week.” [source].